adurkarARIN555/MTRX3760_project_1_the_authority/README.md

-# MTRX3760 Mechartonic Systems Design
+# MTRX3760 Mechatronic Systems Design
 # Project 1 - The Authority - Turtlebot3 Burger Maze Solving Simulation
 This is the repository for the Project 1 of Mechatronics Systems Design at the University of Sydney.
 ## Author Information: